Frequently Asked Questions

 As part of a community that cares, we know that we are all responsible for one another.
 Collectively, we band together to ensure no one is left behind.
 It is our mission to ensure that people who face financial barriers or who have different abilities have the opportunity to belong.
 The Hakoah Cares initiative will help to ensure that children, families, seniors, and people with adapted needs can all participate.

-A Club membership gives you access to the bar, restaurant, clubhouse and pool.
-It also provides a strong indication that you are a supporter of the club and its goals.
-A gym membership only entitles you to use the gym.
+A Club Membership provides access to the Bar, Restaurant, Clubhouse and Pool.
+It also provides a strong indication that you are a supporter of the club and its Vision.
+A Gym membership entitles you to use the Gym.
 At this stage we are only selling club memberships

-Hakoah is a registered club.
-Please note applications are subject to approval by the board in accordance with the Club’s Constitution.
+Hakoah is a Registered Club and operates under the Registered Clubs Act 1976.
+Applications are subject to approval by the board in accordance with the Club’s Constitution.

 For all our membership packages that are under $2,000 you are able to use the BNPL options that we have on our site: Afterpay and Zip Pay